Thrall (Warcraft): Lord of the Clans

-Thrall's parents, Durotan and Draka, were killed by assassins sent by Gul'dan.
+Shortly after his birth, Thrall's parents, Durotan and Draka, are killed by assassins sent by Gul'dan.
 Found by Aedelas Blackmoore of Durnholde Keep, Thrall was raised from a young age as a gladiator and trained in many forms of combat.
-After earning his freedom thanks to Taretha, Thrall escapes Durnholde and set out to find a group of orcs that had evaded Blackmoore.
-He found these orcs to be those of the Warsong clan, led by Grom Hellscream.
-After learning some of his history from Grom, Thrall then heads for the mountains of Alterac to find his original clan, the Frostwolves.
-There he met with their Shaman, Drek'Thar, who taught Thrall the old ways of shamanism in orc culture.
-There he also met with the orc Warchief Orgrim Doomhammer, and learns more about his past and the reasons for his parents' death.
-With his new power, and knowledge provided by both Drek'Thar and Doomhammer, Thrall raised an army by freeing his people from the prison encampments, rallying them under the goal of freedom and a return to the orcish life before the war.
-Doomhammer falls in a battle liberating one of the encampments, and in his final moments, he proclaimed Thrall his successor and the new Warchief of the Horde.
+After earning his freedom thanks to his childhood friend Taretha, Thrall escapes Durnholde and sets out to find a group of orcs that had evaded Blackmoore.
+He finds these orcs to be those of the Warsong clan, led by Grom Hellscream.
+After learning some of his cultural history from Grom, Thrall heads for the mountains of Alterac to find his clan, the Frostwolves.
+There he met with their leader, the shaman Drek'Thar, who teaches Thrall the old ways of shamanism in orc culture.
+Thrall is visited by the former Warchief Orgrim Doomhammer, and learns more about his past and the reasons for his parents' death.
+With his new power and knowledge provided by both Drek'Thar and Orgrim, Thrall raises an army by freeing his people from the prison encampments, rallying them under the goal of freedom and a return to the orcish life before the war.
+Orgrim falls in a battle liberating one of the encampments, and in his final moments, names Thrall as the new Warchief of the Horde and bequeaths him his black armor and namesake war hammer.

-Thrall then launches an attack on the fortress of Durnholde to free all the remaining entrapped orcs at once by cutting off any more reinforcements.
+Thrall launches an attack on the fortress of Durnholde to free all the remaining entrapped orcs at once by cutting off any more reinforcements.
 He succeeds in taking Durnholde fortress and kills Blackmoore.
 However, he is too late to save Taretha.
 At the end of the book, Thrall crushes Durnholde with his elemental powers, then addresses the Horde, promising they will succeed under his leadership.
-For a time, the Horde traveled throughout Lordaeron, never staying in one location for too long.
+For a time, the Horde travels throughout Lordaeron, never staying in one location for too long.
+In the novella Of Blood and Honor Thrall liberates the city of Stratholme and encounters the veteran orc Eitrigg, along with Eitrigg's "blood brother" Tirion Fordring, a human paladin who had just been exiled for rescuing Eitrigg.
+Upon learning that the Horde has rediscovered its shamanistic roots, Eitrigg readily joins Thrall, eventually becoming his advisor, while Thrall and Tirion depart on friendly terms.